 Farm life engages the body and senses in healthy, grounded ways.

-Caring for animals helps redirect focus away from negative thoughts, encouraging presence.
+Caring for animals helps redirect focus away from negative thoughts, encouraging a sense of presence.

 Connection with nature

-Spending time outdoors is deeply healing and supports emotional well-being.
+Spending time outdoors is profoundly healing and supports emotional well-being.

 Social interaction